 Really, it doesn’t matter what kind of problem you are struggling with, if you trust God to help you through the difficulties, you’ll get through it.
 He may not change your situation, but He will change you.
 Also, we need to have a good sense of humor to get through the mishaps, of which we all face.
 Those who don’t know much about vision-impairment will learn a lot about it through my experiences, and those who do know about it will be comforted that someone else is going through what they are.
 It’s dramatic, it’s funny, and it’s fast-paced.
 I want readers to look at blindness in a new way, without pity, instead, to view it as any other characteristic that a person has but not one that defines.

 Amy is one of those people who I have only met online but desire to meet in real life.
 For now, I am doing that through the pages of her memoir.
-I hope that take the time to do the same.
+I hope that you'll take the time to do the same.
 You can get more information and connect with Amy Bovaird in the following places:

 Amy's Adventure's (offical website)